-The Cancer Risk and Prevention Clinic at Maine Medical Center’s Cancer Institute is for people who are concerned about their own risk or other family members’ risk of cancer.
+The Maine Medical Center Cancer Risk and Prevention Clinic is for people who are concerned about their own, or a family members’, risk of cancer.
 Although most cancers are not "inherited,” some families have a higher risk of cancer and could benefit from early detection or steps to lower their risk.
-The experts at the clinic help patients and their families understand how their genes may affect their risk for cancer and how they can manage this risk.
-We help you to understand your options and to choose the best one for you and your family.
+Our team helps patients and their families understand how their genes may affect their risk for cancer and how they can manage this risk.

-We ask you to complete a personal and family history form and to gather medical records before coming to the clinic.
-We will mail these forms to you after scheduling your visit.
+We will ask you to complete a personal and family history form and to gather medical records before coming to the clinic.
+We will mail these forms to you after your visit is scheduled.

 Personal & Family History Form